CDrummond/musly-server/README.md

 ...when the service starts, it will confirm that the number of traks in its SQLite database is the same as the number in the 'Musly jukebox'.
-If the number differs, the jukebox is recreated (which can take ~20mins)
+If the number differs, the jukebox is recreated.

 Only 1 API is currently supported: